shubhxj8/chainlens-analytics/README.md

 2. Open `01_Data_Exploration.ipynb` to view the EDA process and findings.
 3. Open `02_Data_Cleaning.ipynb` for step-by-step cleaning and preprocessing logic.
 4. Cleaned data is saved as `supply_chain_data_cleaned.csv` ready for use in future notebooks.
-5. Open 03_EDA_Analysis.ipynb for advanced exploratory data analysis, including statistical relationships and visualizations.
+5. Open `03_EDA_Analysis.ipynb` for advanced exploratory data analysis, including statistical relationships and visualizations.
-6. Open 04_KPI_Dashboard.ipynb to analyze key performance indicators (KPIs) like monthly sales, order volumes, profitability, and delivery rates through interactive charts and business insights.
+6. Open `04_KPI_Dashboard.ipynb` to analyze key performance indicators (KPIs) like monthly sales, order volumes, profitability, and delivery rates through interactive charts and business insights.
-7. Open 05_Geographic_Analysis.ipynb for in-depth geographic breakdowns of sales, orders, profit, and delivery performance by country, state, and city, along with interactive geographic visualizations and strategic interpretations.
+7. Open `05_Geographic_Analysis.ipynb` for in-depth geographic breakdowns of sales, orders, profit, and delivery performance by country, state, and city, along with interactive geographic visualizations and strategic interpretations.
+8. `06_Customer_Analytics.ipynb` for customer behavior segmentation, RFM analysis, lifetime value calculation, and targeted recommendations.